MakingSense/development-guidelines/git-workflow/README.md

 Even if you know nothing about it, feel free to read below to discover how we work with it.

+If you want some guidelines on what rules to follow for git usage, you should read our guideline on [git conventions](conventions.md)

 <br clear="both" />

 ## The team